sidatasciencelab/SCI_skunks/SCI_protocols/sci_protocol_manual.md

 - Take concatenated scripts and camera trap images for every trip on the hard drive and send them to the
   Smithsonian's Hydra computer using Globus.
   - The Source may vary (i.e. RML_laptop) and the Destination will be UCSB-SI scholars island spotted skunk data.
-- Upload metadata sheets and deploy media observation CSV files to GitHub.
+- Upload metadata modelResults, deploy, media, and observation CSV files to GitHub.
 - Deployment CSV sheet must be updated  anytime a new camera is switched out on the field.
   - This camera switching is considered a new deployment and must be a new row.
 - Take a picture of metadata sheets and upload it to GitHub.
-- Store metadata datasheets and hard drives somewhere safe.
+- Store physical metadata datasheets and hard drives somewhere safe.

 # Conclusion
 Completing these steps ensures the efficient collection, processing, and submission of data for the Island Spotted Skunk Monitoring Project.